dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 and it was a lot of moving parts to explain to anyone new.

 Postgres 10 shipped logical replication in 2017, and 19 is the tenth release that has it.
-Every release since 10 has taken a piece of that plumbing and made it a line of SQL.
+Every release since Postgres 10 has taken a piece of that plumbing and made it a line of SQL.

 So the question for this article is the application developer's one, not the